shamli1396/SQL-Project/README.md

 # SQL-Project
-Perform the data analysis on data to get insights from it.
+Perform the data analysis on data to get insights from it